Does your organization have a spare $14M to spend on fines, penalties, and revenue loss due to a non-compliance event?

 Related Read: The #1 Compliance Problem Nobody’s Talking About

-In short, if your business manages any form of protected data about customers or employees, you need to be aware of the standards that affect your organization.
+In short, if your business manages any form of protected data about customers or employees, you must be aware of the standards affecting your organization.
 What consequences are associated with neglecting to meet the IT compliance standards required for your business?
 There are numerous consequences, including:

 • Lost Sales: Downtime related to a breach can result in a dip in productivity, resulting in lost sales.
 Additionally, a significant breach can damage your organization’s reputation, losing customers and costing you more money to win new customers to offset those losses.